 Lisett Luik, Co-founder, COO

-ABC: what are carbon credits and what makes a carbon credit high quality?
+What are carbon credits and what makes one high quality?

 Back to basics - what carbon credits really are and how to know if they are high quality.